fmurgia/Toolbox/README.md

 # Toolbox

-## Scripts and pipelines more or less ready to be used by others
+## Scripts and pipelines written in Workflow Description Language (WDL) and Common Workflow Language (CWL).